Please note this is a temporary measure and the surgery will be open as normal on the 14th August.

 Testing of suspected Coronavirus cases is carried out in line with strict guidelines.
 This means that suspected cases are kept in isolation, away from public areas of GP Surgeries, Pharmacies and Hospitals and returned home also in isolation.
 Any equipment that comes into contact with suspected cases are thoroughly cleaned as appropriate.
 Specific guidance has also been shared with NHS staff to help safeguard them and others.
 Patients can be reassured that their safety is a top priority and are encouraged to attend all appointments as usual.

 Everyone is being reminded to follow Public Health England advice to:

 All appointments will be telephone triaged and no face to face appointments will be booked with the GP prior to a telephone consultation.

 If you require a nurse or HCA appointment the receptionist will ask relevant questions to determine whether attendance at the Surgery is safe for both you and our staff.
 Thank you for your understanding and cooperation.

-The Heathfield and Firs Surgeries are offering ear syringing clinics.
-These clinics are twice a month, but please be aware that they book up quickly and you may need to wait for the next one.
-Please ask at reception.
-There are private clinics that will do ear syringing.
+Under normal circumstandces The Heathfield and Firs Surgeries would over offer ear syringing clinics every two weeks.
+There are private clinics that are available to do ear syringing.
 The cost varies, but are usually around £75.

 Please note that the surgery will be closed for staff training on the following afternoons in 2020: